GMOD/Apollo/docs/Apollo2Build.md

 ![Login first time](images/1.png)

 Figure 1.
-Register First User screen allows you to create a new admin user interface
+"Register First Admin User" screen allows you to create a new admin user.

 ![Organism configuration](images/2.png)

 Figure 2.
 Navigate to the "Organism tab" and select "Create new organism".
 Then enter the new information for your organism.
 Importantly, the data directory refers to a directory that has been prepared with the JBrowse data loading scripts from the command line.
-See the [data loading] (Data_loading.md) section for details
+See the [data loading](Data_loading.md) section for details.

 ![Open annotator](images/3.png)